 Even if it’s not required, we recommend having a third party witness your signature and sign the document in case of a future dispute over the sale.

 Usually, the buyer keeps the original bill of sale, and the seller gets a copy.
-You can also create two identical copies and have the buyer and seller sign both copies.
+You can create two identical copies and have the buyer and seller sign both.

 If only a trailer is sold, file the bill of sale with the DMV.
 If a boat and/or outboard motor is sold along with the trailer, another office may handle the transfer, such as a marine board or recreational agency.

-You can find out how boats are registered in your state on DMV Boat Registration and Licenses.
+You can learn how boats are registered in your state on DMV Boat Registration and Licenses.

 Free Printable Trailer Bill of Sale Templates

-The bill of sale template you need depends on whether you’re selling just a trailer of any kind or a trailer along with a boat and/or motor.
-If you want to fill it out yourself you can download our blank Trailer Bill of Sale in PDF or Word format.
+The template you need depends on whether you’re selling just a trailer or along with a boat and/or motor.
+If you want to fill it out, you can download our blank Trailer Bill of Sale in PDF or Word format.

 Can I sell a trailer with just a bill of sale?